srhtakeba/ImageProcessing/README.md

 We moved exporting and reading external images and files from the model to the controller.
 We figured this was necessary to keep all I/O operations completely separate from the model.
 ###### From assignment 6 to 7 (Including Extra Credit):
 We added an additional interface layer called `ROInstagramModel` which has within it public observer methods that may be necessary for a view class to accurately represent the model.
-We pass the an `ROInstagramModel` object to the view in its constructor, which allows it to show the current state of the model as an ImageIcon as well as accurately represent what layers are in the model through a ComboBox.
+We pass the an `ROInstagramModel` object to the view in its constructor, which allows it to show the current state of the model as an ImageIcon as well as accurately represent what layers are in the model through a ComboBox. <br><br>
 We added `Mosaic` functionality to InstagramLayerModel.
 This meant adding a new `mosaic(InstaImage image, int seed)` function to our InstagramLayerModel interface, and also a `Command` object that allows this functionality to be intergrated appropriately in the controller.
 We added a `Mosaic` interface to our model package, whose objects